dmachi/rstwiki-git/index.rst

 My Rad Wiki
 ===========

 I think reST is the greatest ever.
-Evar

 .. contents ::

 This is Why